sahajre/goFAQ/README.md

 ## Why you have created this Go FAQ?

 This document is created using my own Go notes.
-The official Go website (https://golang.org/) has very good documentation, including [FAQ] (https://golang.org/doc/faq).
+The official [Go website](https://golang.org/) has very good documentation, including [FAQ](https://golang.org/doc/faq).

 I'm trying to keep my notes simple and concise.
 I believe these notes will help beginners to get familiar with Go quickly.
 Therefore, sharing here.
 Contributions and suggestions are most welcomed!